Cerrena zonata

 Cerrena zonata is a species of poroid fungus in the genus Cerrena (Family: Polyporaceae).

 Taxonomy

 The fungus was first described scientifically by Miles Joseph Berkeley in 1854 as Irpex zonatus.
-In 1992, Leif Ryvarden moved it to Antrodia, a wastebasket taxon containing morphologically similar species.
+In 1992, Leif Ryvarden moved it to Antrodiella, a wastebasket taxon containing morphologically similar species.
 It was transferred to the genus Cerrena in 2014.

 Habitat and distribution

 Cerrena zonata is a white rot fungus that grows on dead hardwoods.
 In Asia, it has been recorded from India to Thailand, Vietnam, China, Far East Russia, and Japan.
 It is also in New Zealand, Australia, and Argentina.